 A call for salvation

-When you accept Jesus Christ as your Savior, His spirit will come to live inside you.
+When you accept Jesus Christ as your Savior, His spirit will become one with yours.
 This is one of the greatest blessings of salvation.
-You don't have to go through someone else to get to God, and He will live in your heart where you and Him become one and have a relationship.
+You don't have to go through someone else to get to God, as you and Him are now one.

-Here's a prayer you can repeat:
+Here's a Prayer that you can pray to get saved:

-"Jesus, I confess that you are Lord, and I believe you died and was risen for my sins.
-I repent and ask for forgiveness of my sins, and I accept you as my personal Lord and Savior.
-Come into my heart and remove my sins.
-Thank you for forgiving me and making me into a new person in Jesus' name, Amen."
+Jesus, I confess that you are Lord, and I believe in my heart that you died and were risen for my sins.
+I ask for forgiveness of my sins, and I accept you as my personal Lord and Savior—in Jesus' name, Amen.

 Comments